-Here’s how to shallow out your golf swing to start being more consistent, learn to hit a draw, and play some of your best rounds yet.
+Here’s the latest on how to shallow out your golf swing to start being more consistent, learn to hit a draw, and play some of your best golf yet.

 Why Do You Need a Shallow Angle of Attack?

 Before I get into specifics of how to shallow your golf swing for more consistent shots, it’s important to understand the why behind it.
-If you don’t shallow out your swing on the way down it’s nearly impossible to make consistent contact at impact.
+If you don’t shallow out your golf swing on the way down, it’s nearly impossible to make consistent contact at impact.

-Ideally, you want to get the club to split the right forearm (assuming you are a right-handed player) on the downswing.
-This will allow you to have a perfect angle to compress the golf ball at impact.
-If you look at the best players in the world, you can see how much they compress the ball at impact.
+Ideally, you want to get the golf club to split the right forearm (assuming you are a right-handed player) on the downswing.
+This will allow you to have a perfect angle to compress the golf shot at impact and make great contact.
+If you look at the best players in the world, you can see how much they compress the ball at the bottom.

 How to Shallow the Golf Club

-Here are three methods and drills to help you learn how to shallow out your golf swing.
+Here are four of the latest methods to help you learn how to shallow out your golf swing.

 1. Shift Your Weight To Get Use Your Lower Body

 In the video above, he talks about the importance of starting the downswing with the lower body.
-I can’t reiterate this enough.
-If you start the downswing with your upper body, as so many golfers do, you will come down steep into the golf ball.
+I can’t reiterate this enough and it was one the core lessons that the great Ben Hogan preached as well.
+If you start the downswing with your upper body, as so many golfers do, you will have a steep swing that isn’t consistent.

-Instead, at the top of your swing you need to immediately shift the majority (roughly 80%) of your weight to your left side.
-Once your weight is on the left side then you can use it to properly start the downswing.
-This will allow you to make the move I referenced above where Rory and Tiger have a slight squat down at the beginning of their downswing.
+Instead, at the top of your golf swing, you need to immediately shift the majority (roughly 80%) of your weight to your left (or forward) side.
+Once your weight is on the left side, then you can use it to properly start the downswing.
+This athletic golf move will allow you to make the action I referenced above, where Rory and Tiger have a slight squat down at the beginning of their downswing.

 As you can see, this move allows him to clear the way for his and arms to drop down into the perfect slot for impact.
-He starts with the weight transfer and that leads to the shoulders, arms, and hands all reacting perfectly.
+He starts with the weight transfer which leads to the shoulders, arms, and hands all syncing together beautifully.